peteroupc/peteroupc.github.io/approxtheory.md

 > **Examples:**
 >
 > 1. Let $f$ have a continuous third derivative on the closed unit interval.
-Combining the inequality (Leb) with the Whitney-type inequalities given earlier leads to the following error bound for idempotent linear operators $L$ that map continuous functions on that interval to polynomials up to degree 2:
+Combining the inequality (Leb) with the inequality (Wh) given earlier leads to the following error bound for idempotent linear operators $L$ that map continuous functions on that interval to polynomials up to degree 2:
 >
 >     $$\text{abs}(L(f)(x) - f(x))\le(1+\Vert L\Vert )\cdot 1\cdot \left(\frac{1}{3}\right)^{3}\Vert f^{(3)}\Vert $$
 >